defuncart/russian_declinator/README.md

 A russian declension app.

+## Notes

+- Adjectives in the female singular instrumental case ignore the alternative endings '-ою', '-ею'.

 ## Getting Started

 If you would like to build the app yourself, then you simply need: